Thermal Film Expands Thermal Imaging Results

 However, thermal imaging alone does have challenges.
 While your scene is visible, the details of the scene are negligible.
-Meaning you won’t see fine details like the letters on a car.
+Meaning you won’t see fine details like the letters or graphics on a car.
 For example, a chase scenario with multiple vehicles will prove difficult to differentiate the suspect vehicle from the LE vehicle.

 Thermal film minimizes these challenges.
 This versatile film expands the capabilities of your thermal imaging device by detecting and protecting you and your team.

 The Science of Thermal Imaging

-Thermal imaging is possible because objects – living and dead – emit infrared energy.
+Thermal imaging is possible because objects – living and dead – emit infrared energy – heat.

 The higher the object’s temperature, the higher the intensity of the infrared energy.

 Radio signals, IR radiation, visible light, ultraviolet energy, and land X-rays are all forms of infrared energy.
 Energy is characterized by its wavelength.
 These waves all have the same velocity, which we call the speed of light, but their wavelengths vary.
 Differences in wavelength establish the various categories of the electromagnetic spectrum.
 One category within the electromagnetic spectrum is infrared, which is further divided into 3 categories.

 These infrared categories are identified as Near, Mid, and Far Infrared.
 Far Infrared is the spectrum that includes thermal imaging.